ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Sabotage the Machine with precision

-Some groups are at the forefront of tactical media activism—“weapons of mass disruption” that cut through the spin and expose corporate and political doublespeak in striking ways.
+Some groups are at the forefront of tactical media activism, “weapons of mass disruption” that cut through the spin and expose corporate and political doublespeak in striking ways.
 Notable are the [Peng!
 Collective](https://pen.gg/), Berlin-based culture jammers who disrupt corporate and political events through creative direct action.
 Another notorious group is [The Yes Men](https://theyesmen.org/), US-originated pranksters who impersonate corporate/state